GRADUATE INTERNSHIP PROGRAMME : APPLY

 Successful applicants will develop their professional practice through actively taking part in all aspects of our projects including day-to-day running of contemporary art exhibitions, administrative tasks and marketing.
-We are looking for reliable candidates who can work independently and flexibly for one day a week and 3 days a week during exhibitions - over a period of three months.
+We are looking for reliable candidates who can work independently and flexibly, for one day a week, over a period of three months.

 Interns will take part in weekly team meetings (currently held on Tuesdays over Zoom) as well as have the opportunity to be part of peer review sessions.
 The internship culminates in a project, new work or an event to be developed by the intern under the mentorship of the Circus collective.
 See what past interns have done here.

-Please include an artist CV, examples of recent work (6 jpgs or film links) and a letter of interest (max.
-400 words) which should include: a brief artist's statement; how Circus can support you during your internship (ie. advice on funding, skills sharing, space to make work), what skills you bring to our team, and what you would like to achieve by the end (ie. develop a remote project/workshop, create new work, curate an event, work towards realising a current project).
+a letter of interest (max.
+500 words) which should include: a brief artist's statement, how Circus can support you during your internship (ie. advice on funding, skills sharing, space to make work), what skills you bring to our team, and what you would like to achieve by the end (ie. develop a remote project/workshop, create new work, curate an event, work towards realising a current project).

 Applications should be emailed to:

 Please use the subject line: “Internship Programme Summer 2021” in your email.